symbol/symbol-docs/source/guides/account/creating-and-opening-an-account.rst

 Creating an account
 ###################

-Set up a new NEM account.
+Set up a new Catapult account.

 *************
 Prerequisites